 What was normal in training 20 or 40 years ago is not the same today.
 There are folk persistently maintaining the normal of 1976, but fortunately there are enough folk with a deeper understanding of the processes that have moved normal forwards.

-Training and living with collies
+Learning and living with collies

 Walking a busy street with traffic can cause the dog to lunge out.
 Uncontrolled movement: joggers, bikes, other dogs doing agility will trigger the reflex to control.